 M_o_R® Combined (Foundation & Practitioner)

-Management of Risk (M_o_R®) is the best practise developed by the UK Government.
+Management of Risk (M_o_R®) is the best practice developed by the UK Government.
 In today’s business environment risk is being put under the spotlight more and more and this intensive course will introduce you to risk at project, programme, business and strategic levels.

-You will supplied with a copy of the 'Management of Risk: Guidance for Practitioner' book on day 1 of your course.
+You will be supplied with a copy of the 'Management of Risk: Guidance for Practitioner' book on day 1 of your course.

 Book your team training at your premises

 - Fill in the form and we'll be in touch

 - Date15 Jun 2020